-It’s no secret that we all should be eating more leafy greens — they’re one of the most nutrient-dense food groups on the planet.
-This guide has what you need to know about buying, prepping, dehydrating, and freezing leafy greens.
+It’s common knowledge that we all should be eating more leafy greens — they’re one of the most nutrient-dense food groups on the planet.
+This guide presents useful tips on buying, prepping, and enjoying leafy greens.
+You’ll also learn how to preserving them when you have a surplus — dehydrating and freezing leafy greens extends their use year-round.

 Greens can seem a bit intimidating, especially the large-leafed greens like kale, collards, chard, escarole, and mustard greens.
 Spinach, arugula, watercress, and tender Asian greens are a bit easier to handle, but even those can benefit from a few tips.
 Let’s dive right in …